 Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

-Encounters with dogs on a leash are part of every dog owner's everyday life.
-Whether on the sidewalk, in the woods, or in a residential area – sooner or later, you'll cross paths with another dog on a leash.
+On-leash dog encounters are part of every dog owner's daily life.
+Whether on the sidewalk, in the forest, or in a residential area – sooner or later, you'll cross paths with another leashed dog while walking your own.
 Sounds simple?
 Unfortunately, it's not always.
-Many dogs react with agitation, pulling, barking, or barking – especially if they're frustrated because they can't make their own decisions.
+Many dogs react excitedly, pulling, barking, or lunging – especially when they are frustrated because they can't make their own choices.

-In this article, I'll show you how to work specifically on relaxed leash interactions—with a puppy, a newly adopted young dog, or an adult dog.
-And I'll explain how to get frustration and leash-barking under control.
+In this post, I'll show you how to specifically work on relaxed on-leash encounters – for a puppy as well as for an adopted adolescent or adult dog.
+And I'll explain how to get frustration and leash reactivity under control.

-• The leash takes away the dog’s freedom of choice.
+• The leash limits the dog's freedom of choice.

-• Social pressure: You can't avoid it or act "dog-like" politely.
+• Social pressure: They cannot avoid or behave "dog-polite".

-• Frustration: The dog is not allowed to go even though he wants to.
+• Frustration: The dog isn't allowed to go over, even though they want to.

-• Previous stress: Perhaps there have already been bad experiences on the leash.
+• Previous negative experiences: Perhaps there have been bad experiences on the leash before.

-• Insecurity: Some dogs feel restricted on a leash and therefore insecure or aggressive.
+• Insecurity: Some dogs feel restricted and thus insecure or aggressive on the leash.

-Goal: The puppy should learn that leash encounters are completely normal and nothing exciting.
+Goal: The puppy should learn that on-leash encounters are completely normal and nothing to get excited about.

-• Don't let every dog go near you: Even if he wants to "play" – keep calm before getting close!
+• Don't let them greet every dog: Even if they "want to play" – calm before proximity!

-• Keep your distance: It is better to walk in a circle or stay still as long as the puppy is calm.
+• Maintain distance: Better to walk in a wide arc or stand still as long as the puppy is calm.

-• Reward calm behavior: Does he look at you or stay loose on the leash?
+• Reward calm behavior: Does he look at you or stay relaxed on the leash?
 Treat!

-• Introduce a clear ritual: e.g. “Come with me” + reward when he goes with you, instead of staring.
+• Introduce a clear routine: E.g., "Come with me" + reward if he walks with you instead of fixating.

-It often happens that dogs that were well socialized as puppies later become known for leash-beating.
+It often happens that dogs who were well socialized as puppies later show leash reactivity.

 Possible reasons: